-Figure 7 displays a synthesis of the archeointensity results dated to the past three millennia presently available from Western Europe, which meet modern selection criteria.
-For the past eight centuries, however, we report only the well-dated results obtained by Genevey et al. (2009) because this data set satisfies several consistency tests and because it reveals a smooth intensity evolution contrasting with the large scatter when all available results are considered (for a discussion see in Genevey et al., 2009).
-For comparison, we also report data previously obtained from the Middle East (Syria and Iran; Genevey et al., 2003; Gallet et al., 2006).
-Note that all results in Figure 7 were transferred to the latitude of Paris.
-Figure 7 clearly shows that the geomagnetic field intensity variations in Western Europe were large and rapid during the past 3000 years.
-The second half of the first millennium BC was marked by a significant intensity decrease of ~30% in three to four centuries.
-The new result from La Castellina helps to better define a strong intensity maximum during the beginning of the first millennium BC, with a value of ~90μT at the latitude of Paris around the VIIth-VIIIth century BC.
-Several data from the Middle East nicely confirm this evolution and allow one to draw more precisely the intensity decrease between ~600BC and ~200 BC.
-The end of the first millennium AD was also characterized by a distinctive intensity peak centered around the VIIIth-IXth century AD.
+the Middle East (Syria and Iran; Genevey et al. [53]; Gallet et al. [39]).
+Fig. 6 clearly shows that the geomagnetic field intensity variations in Western Europe were large and rapid during the past 3000 years.
+The second half of the first millennium BC was marked by a significant intensity decrease of $\sim$ 30% in three to four centuries.
+The new result from La Castellina helps to better define a strong intensity maximum during the beginning of the first millennium BC, with a value of $\sim$ 90 μT at the latitude of Paris around the VIIth-VIIth century BC.
+Several data from the Middle East confirm this evolution and allow one to draw more precisely the intensity decrease between $\sim$ 600 BC and $\sim$ 200 BC.
+The end of the first millennium AD was also characterized by a distinctive intensity peak centered around the VIIth-IXth century AD.
 In particular, the result from Vanves provides further evidence for this peak.
-We note that it is in very good agreement with another archeointensity value of the same age previously obtained from Saran (~90 km south of Paris) by Genevey and Gallet (2002).
-After the IXth century AD, there was a large decreasing trend, perhaps with a rate as high as ~7μT per century until the XIIth century AD.
-Furthermore, Gallet et al. (2005) and Genevey et al. (2009) have shown that the evolution of geomagnetic field intensity during the past millennium was not regular, with the occurrence of at least two intensity peaks during the XIVth century AD and around 1600 AD.
-Although sometimes still scattered, the current
+It is in very good agreement with another archeointensity value of the same age previously obtained from Saran ( $\sim$ 90 km south of Paris) by Genevey and Gallet [27].
+After the IXth century AD, there was a decreasing trend in intensity, perhaps with a rate as high as $\sim$ 7 μT per century until the XIIth century AD.
+Furthermore, Gallet et al. [28] and Genevey et al. [31] have shown that the evolution of geomagnetic field intensity during the past millennium was not regular, with the occurrence of at least two intensity peaks during the XIVth century AD and around 1600 AD.